amykatenicho/BuildIoTService1Hour/README.md

 2. Get your Windows 10 IoT Core SD Card and insert into the micro SD card on the Raspberry Pi device.

-3. Download the **Windows 10 IoT Core** image as per the instructions on <http://ms-iot.github.io/content/en-US/win10/RPI.htm> and run the installer on your development PC.
-You already have Windows IoT core image on the SD card, you still need to follow this step to get the IoT Core Watcher on to your PC.
+3. You already have Windows IoT core image on the SD card for this lab

 4. Connect the Raspberry Pi to a power supply and use the Ethernet cable to connect your device and your development PC.
 You can do it by plugging in one end of the spare Ethernet cable to the extra Ethernet port on your PC, and the other end of the cable to the Ethernet port on your IoT Core device.
 (Do this using an on-board port or an auto-crossover USB->Ethernet interface.)